avamsykiran/Spring_1130PM_24Apr12May/README.md

     Assignment :

-        Develop a Spring Boot Web MVC portla to list, insert, update and delete recods of Customer, where Customer has teh follow properties
+        Develop a Spring Boot Web MVC portal to list, insert, update and delete records of Customer, where Customer has teh follow properties
                 custoemrId : int
                 fullName : String